All The Couples Dancing Cheek to Cheek

 “I like to spend some time in Mozambique,” Bob Dylan sings.
 “The sunny sky is aqua blue, and all the couples dancing cheek to cheek.”

 For many, the name Mozambique conjures blue skies, Indian Ocean, sandy beaches, tropical islands, fauna, flora and piri piri prawns.
-But, oh wow, Mozambique has been through the clangers!
+And while it may be home to all of those things, Mozambique has taken a battering recently.

 Meanwhile, the country is prone to natural disasters including cyclones, floods, and droughts and, as a result, widespread crop failures are commonplace.
 Mozambique is one of the poorest countries on the planet.